5 Ways To Cozy Up Your Home

-Brrrr...it's been chilly here in Los Angeles.
-And, while those of you in the rest of the country may laugh, when your home isn't built for cold, even a relatively balmy fifty degrees can have you spending the evening sitting by the heating grate.
-Here's what we do when the temperature drops to make our home feel cozier.
+Brrrr…is it still cold where you are?
+While those of you in New England may laugh, when your home isn’t built for cold, even a relatively balmy fifty degrees can make you spend the evening by the heating grate.
+Here’s what to do when the temperature drops— to make your home feel cozier, no matter where you live.

 - Throws and blankets are a necessity for us when the temperature dips.
 We can tuck them around us when it’s chilly; when the weather warms up again, they add color or tuck them under your head for a makeshift pillow when you’re curled up on the couch.